 • 3 ½ teaspoon melted butter

 1. Measure out the lukewarm water and add the active dried yeast and add the sugar to about 50 ml of this water and stir and keep aside.

 2. The yeast should become frothy in about 15 minutes.

-3. Now add the yeast to the flour and knead well for at least 10 minutes.
+3. Now add the yeast to the flour and knead well for at least 10 minutes and add the salt.